-How to Clip Corners
+How to Clip Corners - Clipping Sewing Corners

-Where you have an outward corner you will need to clip the point at a diagonal to reduce bulk.
+Where you have an outward corner you will need to clip the point at a diagonal on the seam allowance to reduce bulk.

+You can purchase point turners (also called turning tools), but you can usually find something in the house to improvise with.
+Look in your kitchen junk drawer (yes, everyone has one!) for chopsticks, sewers, old forks, and anything else that looks pointy but not too sharp.
 Notice how nice and sharp the clipped corner is when turned the right way out.

-You can purchase point turners but you can usually find something in the house to improvise with.
-Look in your kitchen junk drawer (yes everyone has one!) for chopsticks, sewers, old forks and anything else that looks pointy but not too sharp.

 To clip an inward corner, make a small cut almost up to the seam allowance into the corner.
 This will let the seam open up and give a nice shape when it is turned the right way out.

-How to Clip Curves
+How to Clip Curves - Clipping Sewing Curves

-If you have a convex shape (like a mountain) then you will need to put little v-shaped notches along the curve.
-This takes out some of the bulkiness of the fabric when you turn it the right way out.
+If you have a convex shape then you will need to put little v-shaped notches along the curve.
+Try taking notches out every ⅜ inch (1cm) of the seam allowance.
+For a gentle curve, you may need less.

 How to Press Corners and Curves

-When you turn your curved piece the right way out, use a blunt object such as a point turner, chopstick or even a butter knife to smooth out the curve before pressing.
+When you turn your curved piece the right way out, use a blunt object such as a point turner, chopstick, or even a butter knife to smooth out the curve before pressing.